PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-16 16:25:11
+Last updated: 2024-04-16 16:26:52
-Random Quote: She had a nice face, her booty was in place, but Barney don't chase. - Barney Stinson
+Random Quote: They may separate us, but they'll never be able to destroy us. - Pablo Escobar